-UBC will require prospective subgrantees that have operated only an electric transmission or distribution service to submit qualified operating or financial reports, that it has filed with the relevant financial institution or regulatory agency during the two years prior to the date of its application submission, along with a certification that the submission is a true and accurate copy of the reports that were provided to the relevant financial institution.
+At the time of Registration and Pre-application, UBC will require prospective subgrantees that have operated only an electric transmission or distribution service to submit qualified operating or financial reports, that it has filed with the relevant financial institution or regulatory agency during the two years prior to the date of its application submission, along with a certification that the submission is a true and accurate copy of the reports that were provided to the relevant financial institution.
 The certification must be signed by an officer of the prospective subgrantee (President, CEO, etc.) and a draft certification form will be provided by UBC.
 Audited financial statements including the auditor's opinion are preferred.
 In addition, UBC will require the electric transmission or distribution service prospective subgrantee to describe its proposed organizational structure separating the electric transmission or distribution service from its broadband operations to prevent any cross subsidization of electric transmission or distribution operations by broadband operations.

-e.
 In reference to new entrants to the broadband market, detail how the Eligible Entity will require prospective subgrantees to provide evidence sufficient to demonstrate that the newly formed entity has obtained, through internal or external resources, sufficient operational capabilities.

-Prospective subgrantees seeking to submit an application for grant funding to deploy broadband infrastructure must provide evidence sufficient to demonstrate that they have obtained, through internal or external resources, sufficient operational capabilities.
+At the time of Registration and Pre-application, applicants must provide evidence sufficient to demonstrate that they have obtained, through internal or external resources, sufficient operational capabilities.
 New entrants seeking to deploy broadband infrastructure will be held to the same threshold as all other applicants and required to provide third-party documentation illustrating their qualifications.